MisterEggnog/counting-macro-rs/README.md

 This library adds macro to get compile time counters.

-It uses a thread_local variables & procedural macros to add state to rust macros.
+Using procedural macros this library implements state **between** macro invocations.

 ## Warning
 I'm not certain about the stability or safety of this, so I would not